4e6/text-icu-static-example/README.md

 ```

 !!
 Note that directory `/tmp/nix-build-text-icu-static-example-0.1.0.0.drv-0`
-contains package-db with `text-icu` built against a static `icu`
+contains package-db with `text-icu` built against an `icu` library from
-library.
-Ordinary package-db from i.e. `$HOME/.cabal` won't work in this case.
+Nixpkgs.
+The package-db from i.e. `$HOME/.cabal` won't work in this case,
+because versions will differ.

 ``` bash
 ghc